JuliaGraphics/ColorSchemes.jl/README.md

 ## Making colorscheme files <a id="Making colorscheme files"></a>

-You can make a colorscheme file from a colorscheme like this:
+You can save a colorscheme into a file like this:

     savecolorscheme(leonardo, "/tmp/leonardo_scheme.txt", "comment: from the Mona Lisa")